 You don’t have to be a certified diver to come face-to-face with some of the sea's most fascinating creatures.
-In fact, in some destinations, you can simply wade from the sand into the shallows with your mask and snorkel to enjoy incredible marine life encounters.
+In fact, in some destinations, you can simply wade from the sand into the shallows with your mask and snorkel and enjoy some incredible marine life encounters.

 1. Fernando de Noronha, Brazil

 A volcanic archipelago off Brazil's northeast coast, Fernando de Noronha is a fiercely protected eco-wonderland, favored by naturalists and marine biologists, with a rugged coastline and diverse ecosystems.

 It's renowned for its undeveloped beaches and unparalleled snorkeling.
 With visibility reaching up to 40m in its warm, emerald waters, you can spot sea turtles, rays, lemon and reef sharks.
 The beach also has the highest concentration of resident spinning dolphins in the world.

-At Baía do Sancho, considered by many to be the most beautiful beach in Brazil, the sandy seafloor allows for boats to stop without damaging the coral.
-Other good snorkeling points include Baía dos Porcos, Sueste, Morro de Fora and Porto, with its accessible shipwrecks teeming with marine life.
+At Baía do Sancho, considered by many to be the most beautiful beach in Brazil, the sandy seafloor allows boats to stop without damaging the coral.
+Other good snorkeling points include Baía dos Porcos, Sueste, Morro de Fora, and Porto, with its accessible shipwrecks teeming with marine life.

 2. Lady Elliot Island, Great Barrier Reef, Australia

 Explore a seabed of coral gardens and abundant marine life, including giant manta rays, barracudas and leopard sharks.
 The shallow lagoon fringing the eastern side of the island is best for families and beginners, while the coral gardens on the western side have deeper waters ideal for the more seasoned snorkeller.

-Sitting in one of the Great Barrier Reef's 'Green Zones', a 'no-take' area where destructive behavior is prohibited, Lady Elliot Island enjoys the highest level of environmental protection – which is also enjoyed by the humpback whales that migrate through these waters between June and October.
+Sitting in one of the Great Barrier Reef's 'Green Zones', a 'no-take' area where destructive behavior is prohibited, Lady Elliot Island enjoys the highest level of environmental protection.
+That's one of the reasons the humpback whales that migrate through these waters between June and October keep returning,too.

 3. Hanauma Bay, Oahu, Hawaii

 Arrive early to beat the crowds, then don your snorkeling gear and wade right into the calm, shallow waters: hundreds of neon-colored species of fish, corals, eels and sea turtles await not far from the dreamy white-sand beach.
 Beyond the reef, you can also explore crevices and caves teeming with yet more sea life.